ArcticMC/Scenarios/descriptions.md

 > Sky Splitting Sonic Stream: By casting this spell, a thunderstorm sound and creeper explosions are played towards all players.
 The caster will gain speed 1 and jump boost 4 for 15 seconds.
 They will also spawn 6 creepers within 15 blocks of an enemy player that is within 50 blocks of the caster.
 If the cast is during a thunder storm, it will be charged creepers instead of regular creepers (15 minute cooldown)

+### Webcage (L)
+> Whenever a player dies, a sphere of cobwebs will spawn on where the player has died.

 ### Wish List (L)
 > At the start of the game, each player is assigned 3 random items to obtain.
 When a player obtains an item in their inventory, they will receive a buff.
 Each item has their own buff as well